ortizdevonaire/open-sourced-interview-process/README.md

     - **Take-home Exercise:** The take-home exercise typically takes 1-2 hours to complete and allows the hiring manager or a member of the team to review a candidate’s skills before proceeding to the next step of the hiring process.
 The take-home exercise replaces one onsite interview, equaling one hour of engagement.

-    - **Phone Interview:** The 1-hour phon e interview with a member of the team covers skills related to the specific role or to review the take-home exercise.
+    - **Phone Interview:** The 1-hour phone interview with a member of the team covers skills related to the specific role or to review the take-home exercise.
 For technical phone interviews, we use Google Hangouts and [coderpad.io](http://coderpad.io/) and cover coding and debugging, algorithms, and data structures.

 5. **In-person Interviews:** The next step in the interview process is an onsite interview.
-The onsite interview team consists of people that would be on the candidate's direct team and people on cross-functional teams too.
-The recruiter will share an overview of who the candidate will be meeting with.
+The onsite interview team consists of people that would be on the candidate's direct team and people on cross-functional teams, too.
+The recruiter will share an overview of the team members with whom the candidate will be meeting.
 The interview itself has 4-5 exercise based interviews, with a break in the middle for lunch with a member of the team.
 Each session runs an hour long, including lunch, which is a time for candidates to take a break, relax, and get a feel for our culture at Cockroach Labs.

 6. **Candidate Survey:** Once the candidate comes onsite, the recruiter will send the candidate a link to complete our candidate survey.
 By filling out this short 2-minute survey, candidates help us iterate on our interview process.

 7. **Hiring Committee Review:** After the onsite interview is complete, feedback from the interview process is shared across the interview team.
 Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback.
 At the HC review, the interview team reaches a consensus on whether to reject the candidate or proceed with reference calls.